Ashritom/Ashritom/README.md

 "Aspiring Cybersecurity Specialist 🛡️ | Code Enthusiast 💻 | AI Explorer 🤖 | MS Trainer 📚

-🎓 I'm a second-year student pursuing a Bachelor's degree in Computer Science Engineering at Raghu Engineering College,
+🎓 I'm a third-year student pursuing a Bachelor's degree in Computer Science Engineering at Raghu Engineering College,
     with a dedicated focus on Cybersecurity.

 👨‍💻 While I may not claim perfection, I've honed my skills in C and Python,